 There are several stories of secret passages from the magnificent Cathedral to The Old Deanery and nearby Fountains Abbey, however none have been verified (or found!).

-The Old Deanery nowadays is an award winning hotel, bar & restaurant, housing 11 bespoke bedrooms found by ascending the stunning 17th century oak staircase.
+The Old Deanery nowadays is an award winning hotel, bar & function venue, housing 11 bespoke bedrooms found by ascending the stunning 17th century oak staircase.
 Sitting in the shadow of Ripon Cathedral, the location and history of the building attracts weddings, events & conferences year-round.

 The lovely team of staff are led by General Manager & Director, Chris Brown, who looks forward to welcoming you to The Old Deanery soon.